Fredobumma/W-tokners-app/README.md

 TODO:
 No.1 => Implement functionality to save tokens
 No.2 => Implement custom email services
+No.3 => Documentation and comments
-No.3 => Re-testing and re-deployment.
+No.4 => Re-testing and re-deployment.

 # Features-map: